Each credit issuer has their respective core points system, and in this post, we're going to focus on American Express Membership Rewards (MR) points.

 There are several layers to the Amex Trifecta:

-- If you are a business owner, you can apply for the Amex Blue Business Plus card to earn 2% cash back on everything, up to $50,000/year.
+If you are a business owner, you can apply for the Amex Blue Business Plus card to earn 2X MR points on everything, up to $50,000/year.

 The numbers on the right side of the sheet are the spend multipliers each card receives for the respective category like supermarkets, gas, dining, and flights.